syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Data.md

 ![Chart Data](Data-Manipulation_images/Data-Manipulation_img1.png)

-### Essential Grid Interaction
+### Essential® Grid Interaction

-Essential Chart offers great interaction capabilities with Essential Grid.
+Essential® Chart offers great interaction capabilities with Essential® Grid.
 You can use a common data model for the grid and chart.
 The grid can also serve as a data model for the chart, as shown in the following image.
 Selected columns are automatically mapped into the chart.
 All it takes few lines of code to implement a model that adapts the data in question (in this case grid cells) for display in the chart.

 ![Chart Data](Data-Manipulation_images/Data-Manipulation_img2.png)

 ## Real time

-EssentialChart is optimized to deal with real time data.
+Essential® Chart is optimized to deal with real time data.
 It can work with both huge and real time data and render a smooth and dynamic chart using any of the several available chart types.

 Essentially, this involves updating the chart's data points list and optionally updating the chart axis ranges if the default ranges are not user-friendly.

 While you can use the [ChartSeries.Points](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Chart.ChartSeries.html#Syncfusion_Windows_Forms_Chart_ChartSeries_Points) to add new data points to the existing list, for best performance it's recommended to implement your own "model" to store the data points in real-time scenarios.

-A sample application that illustrates real time data usage which is distributed along with the EssentialChart installation and can be found at:
+A sample application that illustrates real time data usage which is distributed along with the Essential® Chart installation and can be found at:

 **Sample Location:** "&lt;sample installation location&gt;\Syncfusion\EssentialStudio\Version Number\Windows\Chart.Windows\Samples\Real Time\Chart Recorder"